Farm and Agricultural Mortgages Explained

 Eligibility criteria

-As with all types of commercial mortgage, lenders consider several factors when deciding whether to approve an application.
+As with all types of commercial mortgages, lenders consider several factors when deciding whether to approve an application.

 These include:

-• Business finances: Lots of lenders will want to see the last three years of accounts when assessing affordability.
-If these are healthy and your projections are positive, once again you are more likely to be approved and to get the best rates.
-If you have been trading for less than three years or are seeking funds to consolidate other debts and get business back on track, there may still be borrowing options but you are advised to seek specialist advice.
+• Business finances: Many lenders will want to see the last three years of accounts when assessing affordability.
+If these are healthy and your projections are positive, once again, you are more likely to be approved and to get the best rates.
+If you have been trading for less than three years or seek funds to consolidate other debts and get your business back on track, there may still be borrowing options, but you should seek specialist advice.

-• Credit file: While affordability for the loan will be based on the business earnings before interest, tax, depreciation and amortisation (EBITDA), some lenders will want to view your personal credit file as part of the application process.
+• Credit file: While the loan’s affordability will be based on the business’s earnings before interest, tax, depreciation, and amortisation (EBITDA), some lenders will want to view your personal credit file as part of the application process.

-• Size of loan: Most providers have a minimum loan amount of £25,000.
-Upper limits will vary amongst different lenders
+• Size of loan: Most providers have a minimum amount of £25,000.
+Upper limits will vary amongst different lenders.

-• Type of property: The property offered as security can make a difference, not just the property you are buying.
-Non-standard constructions, whilst quite common on agricultural land, are considered more risky, and this will often be reflected in a higher rate of interest.
+• Type of property: The property offered as a security can make a difference, not just the property you are buying.
+Non-standard constructions, whilst quite common on agricultural land, are considered more risky, which will often be reflected in a higher interest rate.

 Deposit requirements

-Most lenders offer a maximum loan to value (LTV) of 70%.
-This means you will need to have a deposit of 30% or more to get approved.
+Most lenders offer a maximum loan-to-value (LTV) of 70%.
+This means you will need a deposit of 30% or more to get approved.
 However, this does not need to be a cash deposit.
-If you are refinancing, you can use equity in the property or in other assets you own.
-For purchases, you might use cash, assets or a combination of the two.
+If you are refinancing, you can use equity in your property or other assets.
+You might use cash, assets or a combination of the two for purchases.
 A larger deposit will lessen the risk for lenders and may result in a lower rate.

 There are lenders who will loan up to 100% if you have sufficient assets or other collateral to put up as security.